trejkev/natural_language_processing_course/Project/README.md

 # Review Impact Classifier

 The present project is focused on the natural language processing section of identifying authorship, with the difference that in this case, we are looking for identification of the impact of the review, regardless of the author, to see if the most impactful reviewers in the website follow a common pattern or not.
+This is an important approach, that may allow to identify potentially useless reviews, or even fake reviews, depending on the approach it is used for.

 For the exercise I am using Yelp Dataset (see https://www.yelp.com/dataset/), which provides a high volume of reviews with their authors, and some relevant data about each of the authors, businesses, reviews, and so.